core.skeleton

 classmethod setSystemInitialized()

-classmethod setBoneValue(skelValues, boneName, value, append=False, language=None)
+classmethod setBoneValue(skel, boneName, value, append=False, language=None)

 Allows for setting a bones value without calling fromClient or assigning a value directly.
 Sanity-Checks are performed; if the value is invalid, that bone flips back to its original (default) value and false is returned.